yanxifang/Gov-1372/_posts/2021-09-21-Week-Two-Blog-Post.md

 title: "Week 2 Analysis: Human Cooperation"
 date: 2021-09-21
 ---
-## Week 1 Analysis: Human Cooperation
+## Week 2 Analysis: Human Cooperation
 *Tuesday, September 21, 2021*

-This week, I am analyzing some aspects of cognitive decision-making, building off the work of [Atkinson et al. (2009)](https://scholar.harvard.edu/files/renos/files/atkinsonenoshill2009.pdf) that was covered in class.
+This week, I am analyzing part of the fundamental reasoning behind human cooperation (and how cooperation became part of the human evolutionary process), building off the work of [Axelrod (2006)](https://www.basicbooks.com/titles/robert-axelrod/the-evolution-of-cooperation/9780465005642/) that was discussed in class.

 ### Facial Competence and Decision-Making
 In their 2009 paper, Atkinson, Enos, and Hill provide a quantitative measure for the perceived competence of U.S. Senate candidates, taking a paired-comparison survey approach to collect a large number of responses that are based upon relatively quick, instinctual choices.
 They find that "in more competitive races, the out-party tends to run candidates with higher quality faces," suggesting that to some extent, a candidate's appearance may matter (although the authors do note that "the challenging candidate's face is never the difference between a challenger and incumbent victory.")